A night of hope and healing at Second Missionary Baptist Church

 Audience members gave Gray a standing ovation at the end of his closing statements as he called on the audience to take action, to promote kindness and love and to take a stand against gun violence.

-Interspersed throughout the evening were prayers from Masood Heidari, the associate pastor at Woodcrest Chapel, the Rev. Cathy Cox of Faith Family Church, the Rev. David Ballenger of Log Providence Baptist Church and Brittany Fatoma of Salt City Church and music from the Second Baptist Music Ministry.
+Interspersed throughout the evening were prayers from pastor Masood Heidari of Woodcrest Chapel, the Rev. Cathy Cox of Faith Family Church, the Rev. David Ballenger of Log Providence Baptist Church and Brittany Fatoma of Salt City Church and music from the Second Baptist Music Ministry.

 Counselors and ministers were available after the event for people who needed someone to speak to.